mwolf76/pocket-dns/README.md

 nameserver 192.168.178.1
 ```

-In the example above, the first entry is for portable DNS, while the second nameserver is the ISP's.
+In the example above, the first entry is for the Pocket DNS, while the second nameserver is the ISP's.

 ## Server installation

 Not there yet.
-For the time being, the serve can be started with `docker-compose`.
+For the time being, the server can be started directly from the sources with `docker-compose`.

 ```bash
 $ docker-compose up --build -d